Agatha Christie: 1907–1918: literary career and marriage

 Around the same time, Christie began work on her first novel, Snow Upon the Desert.
 Writing under the pseudonym Monosyllaba, she set the book in Cairo and drew upon her recent experiences there.
 She was disappointed when the six publishers she contacted declined the work.
-Clara suggested that her daughter ask for advice from the successful novelist Eden Phillpotts, a family friend and neighbour, who responded to her enquiry, encouraged her writing, and sent her an introduction to his own literary agent, Hughes Massie, who also rejected Snow Upon the Desert but suggested a second novel.
+Clara suggested that her daughter ask for advice from the successful novelist Eden Phillpotts, a family friend and neighbour, who responded to her enquiry, encouraged her writing, and sent her an introduction to his own literary agent, Hughes Massie, who also rejected Snow Upon the Desert, but suggested a second novel.

 Meanwhile, Christie's social activities expanded, with country house parties, riding, hunting, dances, and roller skating.
 She had short-lived relationships with four men and an engagement to another.
-In October 1912, she was introduced to Archibald "Archie" Christie at a dance given by Lord and Lady Clifford at Ugbrooke, about 12 mi from Torquay.
+In October 1912, she was introduced to Archibald Christie ("Archie") at a dance given by Lord and Lady Clifford at Ugbrooke, about 12 mi from Torquay.
 The son of a barrister in the Indian Civil Service, Archie was a Royal Artillery officer who was seconded to the Royal Flying Corps in April 1913.
 The couple quickly fell in love.
 Three months after their first meeting, Archie proposed marriage, and Agatha accepted.